Jack-Works/async-call-rpc/docs/async-call-rpc.asynccalloptions.key.md

 ## AsyncCallOptions.key property

 A key to prevent collision with other AsyncCalls.
-Can be anything, but need to be the same on the both side.
-This option is useful when you want to run multiple AsyncCall instances on the same message channel.

 <b>Signature:</b>

 ```typescript
 key: string;
 ```

+## Remarks

+The value can be anything, but need to be same on both sides.

+This option is useful when you want to run multiple AsyncCall instances on the same message channel.

 ## Example